The Inspiration behind the greenest Blue

 If I had to pick one thing that stands out in my mind when I think about the ocean, it would be the color that reflects from the water when the wind ruffles the surface and the sun illuminates the troughs with the tiniest sparkles.
 That color is the greenest blue you can imagine, and the muse for my journey in marine conservation.

 I am a marine naturalist, wildlife photographer, and lifestyle writer who splits my time between various islands and coastlines around the world working in marine conservation.
 I started out working between Maui and the San Juan Islands in northwestern Washington before moving to a little town on the South Island of New Zealand called Kaikoura, known for its insane variety of marine life.
 I just finished a season in Hervey Bay in Queensland, Australia working with the South Pacific humpback whales, and very soon I will be back in Kaikoura for another summer season.
 I am extremely fortunate to call such beautiful places home, and I try to not take it for granted - my time is spent raising awareness about marine conservation and teaching others about the beautiful creatures that call the ocean home.

-Here’s the weird part - I grew up in Northern Idaho and completed by undergrad at the University of Notre Dame in Indiana.
+Here’s a weird twist - I grew up in Northern Idaho and completed my undergrad at the University of Notre Dame in Indiana.
 Two very non-oceany places.
 I’ve always been mesmerized by the sea, though.
 I grew up going to the Oregon Coast and we took some family holidays to California, Mexico, and Hawai’i.
 But what really solidified my love of the sea was my study abroad experience in Perth, Western Australia.
 There is such an ocean-centric culture there - I was hooked!
 That led me to seek out a marine conservation internship in South Africa (volunteering with a resident marine biologist and working with a great white shark cage-diving tour operator).
 Then on to Hawai’i - the adventure constantly continues!

 what I do